islaytitans/alien/docs/src/GM/hod3.md

   - [A note from Clerke's can be found here](#terminal-notes-p29)
 - Station Logs
   - Records log the discovery of the Hessdalen Lights and the large organic object from the plasma stream
-  - After that they started havinbg power failures and accidents
+  - After that they started having power failures and accidents
 - Damage Control
   - Shows a blue hologram of the station with flashing yellow-green sections
   - The Cetorhina crash cracked the central hub and started a plasma fire that's on the port side of Deck F, G and H